Review was updated on 1 March 2021

-With a mix of live and on-demand TV channels via the internet, Foxtel Now lets subscribers watch what they want, when they want it and how they want it.
+With a mix of live and on-demand TV channels delivered via the internet, Foxtel Now lets subscribers watch what they want, when they want it and where they want it.
 Fully supporting HD streaming for both live and on-demand content, Foxtel Now is a flexible, easy to use way of accessing Foxtel’s channels and content on your TV or mobile devices.
 But is the online streaming service the right fit for you, and how does it compare to other choices?
-For the answers to these questions and other important considerations, let’s dig deeper into what Foxtel Now offers.
+Let’s dig deeper into what Foxtel Now offers.

 Foxtel Now Review

 With traditional pay TV, your monthly subscription gets you access to channels that broadcast their programs at dedicated times.
 Popular streaming services, meanwhile, give you a library of shows and movies that are available to stream on demand, any time you like.
 Some services will also have premium content available for rent or purchase for an additional cost.
 Foxtel Now brings all three of these models together, with the focus on live TV but with full support for on-demand content as well.
-Subscribers pick packs of channels that are available to them anytime – so they can watch them live, or watch the shows from that channel on demand.
+Subscribers pick packs of channels that are available to stream live anytime, or can watch the shows from that channel on demand.
 For access to additional TV shows or movies, you can add more content packs at a modest extra cost.

-There’s no set top box or cable installation required to watch Foxtel Now – all you need to do is sign up online and you’re ready to start viewing immediately!
-The big difference from traditional pay TV is that you don’t receive the live channels via a cable or satellite dish – everything is streamed directly via the internet.
+There’s no set top box or cable installation required to watch Foxtel Now – all you need to do is sign up online and you’re ready to start viewing immediately.
 To do this you can use a dedicated streaming device with Foxtel Now support, such as Telstra TV or Foxtel Now’s own Android TV streaming box.
 Alternatively, you can stream on game consoles, your phone or tablet, your desktop or laptop PC and more.
 Basically, anywhere you are, Foxtel Now travels with you.

 In this Review